Pocketzen/cse15l-lab-reports/lab1.md

 # Lab 1 Report
 ## Allen Vu
-Note: terminal commands inside the codeblocks were used in the edstem workspace
+Note: terminal commands inside the code blocks were used in the edstem workspace

 ## 1. cd, ls, and cat commands without any arguments
 ```